bivory/relationships/README.md

 Relationships allows you to model unrealistic family trees, just like you always wanted to!
 It uses [Midje](https://github.com/marick/Midje/) and was built to try out TDD.

+## Cloning the repository

+Run `git clone https://github.com/bivory/relationships.git` to clone the repository.
+Follow the installation steps in the following sections to setup [Clojure](http://clojure.org/), [Leiningen](http://leiningen.org/) and the dependencies.

 ## Ubuntu Installation

 `wget https://raw.github.com/technomancy/leiningen/stable/bin/lein`